ferrance/open-scales-project/spyderco-smock/readme.md

 ![Spyderco Smock](/spyderco-smock/images/smock.jpg)
 The scale is 2.5mm thick.
 If you go thinner you won't be able to fully tighten the pivot.

-The counterbores should be 1.5mm deep.
+The counterbores should be 1.4mm deep.
 Should bevel edge (1mm at 90deg) and button hole (.5mm at 90 deprees).

 The pivot hole has been tight on a few of the scales I have cut.
 If you need to widen it you can use a 3/16" drill.
+(The pivot is 4.5mm in diameter)
 If you need to expand the other two scale screws you can use a #30 or a 3.5mm.

 The factory lock side scale has some minimal internal milling.
 I'm not using the spring detent so I have omitted it.
 Similarly, the cutout for the lockbar does not seem to be necessary, so I have also